garthheff/CTF-Writeups/TryHackMe/Lookup.md

 [STATUS] 731.29 tries/min, 5119 tries in 00:07h, 5058 to do in 00:07h, 16 active
 ```

-Yes we can login with jose, and we get directed to files.lookup.thm which we need to add to our host file.
+We find username jose and we can login with jose. once logged in we get directed to files.lookup.thm which we need to add to our host file.

 ```
 sudo nano /etc/hosts
 10.10.215.104 lookup.thm files.lookup.thm
 ```

-Now we get a page lFinder with random txt files, does have an about page,
+Now we get a page lFinder web application with random txt files, does have an about page,

 ```
 elFinder